vidyar/docs-1/sources/start.rst

 **Manual Builds**

-- Go to dashboard and select the project from the Repos configured list .
-- Click on the Run button.
-Immediately, the console log from your build minion starts to stream to your browser through sockets.
-By default, this will trigger build for master branch.
-If your build does not start or get queued, make sure you have enough minions to run the build by going to the minions page.
+All the enabled projects are listed in the individual dashboard page.
+Select your project and then click on the **Build this project** button to manually run the build.
+Instantly, the console log from your build minion starts to stream to your browser through sockets.
-- If you want to build your project manually for non master branch, then go to Settings -> Repositories -> click on the project name -> go to Manual builds tab and choose the branch from the dropdrown list.
-Then follow the above two steps to trigger the build.

 .. note::